acodercat/perfect-number-finder/README.md

 # PerfectNumberFinder

 ## Introduction
 `PerfectNumberFinder` is a multi-threaded application designed to efficiently identify perfect numbers within a large set of integers.
-Utilizing modern C++ features, this program demonstrates the power of parallel computing in processing intensive tasks.

 ## Features
 - Multi-threaded processing to efficiently handle large datasets.